 - Capture color combinations whenever inspiration strikes using your iPhone, iPad or Android devices.
 Your color themes are automatically saved to Creative Cloud Libraries for access in desktop and mobile apps, or to share with your team.

-Creative Cloud Library panel in Animate CC lists all the creative assets that you have stored in your libraries along with the assets that others have shared with you.
+Creative Cloud Library panel in Animate lists all the creative assets that you have stored in your libraries along with the assets that others have shared with you.

 - You can do the following: